nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 Guide to spatially-structured networks
 =======================================

-..
-TODO: Should it still be called "Topology User Manual",
-..       now that the PyNEST Topology Module is gone?

 The NEST simulator [1]_ provides  a convenient interface for creating neurons placed in space and connecting those neurons with probabilities and properties depending on the relative placement of neurons.
 This permits